-Investments held shall be diversified, in accordance with the guidelines set above, to the extent practicable to control the risk of loss resulting from overconcentration of assets in a specific maturity, issuer, instrument, dealer or bank through which financial instruments are bought and sold.
+Investments held shall be diversified, in accordance with the guidelines set above in Procedure II.
+E., to the extent practicable to control the risk of loss resulting from overconcentration of assets in a specific maturity, issuer, instrument, dealer or bank through which financial instruments are bought and sold.
 Diversification strategies within these guidelines shall be reviewed and revised periodically, as deemed necessary by the investment committee.